Fronsipswu/qc-combo-dumper/README.md

 ## Supported devices

 - Any Qualcomm devices as long as you can open the DIAG port
-- LTE 0xB0CD dump should work on all Qualcomm devices
+- LTE 0xB0CD capture should work on all Qualcomm devices
-- NR5G 0xB826 dump is **not supported** for X80 modems or newer
+- NR5G 0xB826 capture is **not supported** for X80 modems or newer

 To enable DIAG on most rooted Androids: